Cerithidea obtusa

 Cerithidea obtusa is a species of sea snail, a marine gastropod mollusk in the family Potamididae.
 The Obtuse Horn Shell, also known as Mud Creeper, is a relatively common snail found in muddy coastal areas.
 It grows to around 5–6 cm.
 It is used as a food in Southeast Asia, where it is known by the name of Belitung and Siput Sedut in Malay, Hoi Joob Jaeng (หอยจุ๊บแจง), and Ốc Len in Vietnamese.

-It can crawl up to a height of 7 metres, where, once it reaches the highest point on a tree, it will then jump off the tree trunk and fall back onto the mud.

-Many South East Asians have been observed eating the mud creeper as a dish, particularly in Malaysia, southern Thailand, certain parts of Indonesia, and Vietnam.
+Many South East Asians eat the mud creeper as a dish, particularly in Malaysia, southern Thailand, certain parts of Indonesia, and Vietnam.